varlardohaeris/emacs-archives/melpa/run-stuff-readme.txt

 Run commands from the region or current line, with some simple specifiers to control behavior.

-Usage
+; Usage

 (run-stuff-command-on-region-or-line)

-A command to execute the current selection or the current line.
+A command to execute the current selection or the current line using the default `run-stuff-handlers' variable.

 - '$ ' Run in terminal.
 - '@ ' Open in an Emacs buffer.